A carry-on bag is simply a piece of luggage that you take on board the plane with you.

 Does my ticket include a free checked bag?

 The number of bags that you can transport free of charge depends on your fare class and your Flying Blue status.

-- Are you travelling at a Promo or Basic fare?
+- Are you travelling at a light fare?
 Your checked baggage is not included in your fare.

-- Are you holding a Youth, Senior, Family, Basic Plus, Smart or Flex ticket?
+- Are you holding a Youth, Senior, Family, standard or Flex ticket?
 Your checked bag is included in your fare.

 - Are you Flying Blue Elite or Elite Plus?
 You are allowed an additional checked bag.